-Key filing deadlines for 2022/23 ATED returns inc. NIL Returns 30 April 2022 If your property is within the scope of ATED on 1 April 2022 30 days of acquisition If you acquire a property within the scope of ATED after 1 April 2022 90 days for newly built properties If you are a property developer with a newly completed dwelling, the your ATED return filing deadling is 90 days from the date the property is calssed as a dwelling fro Council Tac purposes or the date it is first occupied, whichever is the earliest.
+Key filing deadlines for 2022/23 ATED returns inc. NIL Returns 30 April 2022 If your property is within the scope of ATED on 1 April 2022 30 days of acquisition If you acquire a property within the scope of ATED after 1 April 2022 90 days for newly built properties If you are a property developer with a newly completed dwelling, then your ATED return filing deadline is 90 days from the date the property is classed as a dwelling for Council Tax purposes or the date it is first occupied, whichever is the earliest.
 Further returns 2023 important: For 2023/24 ATED returns a new valuation date applies (see further detail)